Geometry of three-dimensional manifolds with positive scalar curvature: Proof of Theorem

-We now assume that $M$ has finite first Betti number and finitely many, say $ m,$ ends.
-Let the smooth connected bounded domain $D$ be chosen large enough so that all representatives of the first homology group $H_{1}\left( M\right) $ are included in $D.$ Moreover, $M\backslash D$ has exactly $m$ unbounded connected components.
-Then the same holds true for $M\setminus \tilde{D}$, for any bounded domain $\tilde{D}$ with $D\subset \tilde{D}.$
+As mentioned before, in the case that $M$ has finite first Betti number and finitely many, say $m, $ ends, $D$ is chosen to be large enough so that all representatives of the first homology group $H_{1}\left( M\right) $ are included in $D.$ Moreover, $M\setminus D$ has exactly $m$ unbounded connected components.
+In this section, let $L\left( t,\infty \right) $ denote the connected component of the super-level set $\left\{ u>t\right\} $ that contains $D$ and